21 Building Your Timeline

 Once you’ve assigned the first requirement, we move on to the second one on our list.

-If the second requirement depends on the completion of the first requirement, then it must be assigned after the first requirement is complete.
+If the second requirement depends on the completion of the first requirement, it must be assigned after the first requirement is complete.
 It can be assigned to the first person (if the combined total of requirements 1 and 2 is less than or equal to the number of productive working days they have available to them) or to any of the other developers if the amount of time available to them allows for them to completely implement it.
 Otherwise, the requirement will need to move to the next iteration.

 Consider the following set of requirements and dependencies.
-The length of these requirements are indicated by the length of the box (either 1, 2, or 3 days in length).
+The length of these requirements is indicated by the length of the box (either 1, 2, or 3 days in length).
 Our goal is to assign them to the empty timeline below.
 How might we do this?

-Having assigned Requirement 1 to Developer 1 during day 1, our task is now to assign Requirement 2 to the timeline.
+Having assigned Requirement 1 to Developer 1 during day 1, our task is to assign Requirement 2 to the timeline.
 Since Requirement 2 depends on Requirement 1, it cannot be placed in the timeline until after Requirement 1 has been completed.
 That means it could be assigned to days 2, 3, 4, 5, or 6.
 We can’t assign it to day 7 since it is too long to fit.
 We can also assign it to any of the developers.
 Here, we assign it to Developer 1, but note that it could be assigned to any of the other 3 developers.

 Repeating this process – assigning requirements to a developer based on the time they have available to work while respecting the dependencies could result in different timelines.
 Check out the following timelines that respect the dependencies, but which assign different requirements.
 Requirements that don’t make it into this iteration might then be assigned to the next iteration.